oneapi-src/oneDNN/doc/usage_models/inference.md

 recommended to reuse any primitive that you can, and only create them once.

 **Fused Primitives**\
-Intel MKL-DNN provides fused versions of primitives that attach a non-intensive operation to the end of a compute-intensive operation and then executes both in a single pass, reducing the number of memory accesses needed for the combined operations.
+DNNL provides fused versions of primitives that attach a non-intensive operation to the end of a compute-intensive operation and then executes both in a single pass, reducing the number of memory accesses needed for the combined operations.